 - Monitoring: Has the situation altered or changed?
 Are there any new, emerging risks?

 Once you’ve identified your risks amongst suppliers, assess the likelihood of the risk, try and find solutions to control the outcome, and monitor for developments.

-To ensure some risks are managed on both ends, get to know your suppliers, only pay for what you receive (as part of your SLA), ensure you get what you asked for (your SLA can protect you here too), prevent or resolve disputes (you want to maintain your positive relationship with your suppliers), and avoid sales-process risks (lack of information, absent stakeholders, reorganisation or changes).
+To ensure some risks are managed on both ends, get to know your suppliers, only pay for what you receive (as part of your SLA) and ensure you get what you asked for (your SLA can protect you here too).
+Prevent or resolve disputes, as you want to maintain your positive relationship with your suppliers, and avoid sales-process risks (lack of information, absent stakeholders, reorganisation or changes).

 Only by having an understanding and a clear expectation can both you and your supplier get what you want out of the deal.
 When you build solid relationships with your suppliers, you will know what to expect, helping you to – ultimately – manage risks.

 From using your own project managers to analyse and mitigate risks

 Want to know how you can save money on your procurement?
 Find out more about procurement savings by downloading our guide, The 4 Stages of Procurement Savings.